 What You Need to Customize Ribbon

-- Plain/solid-colored ribbon, 1.5” or 2” wide: I love linen-type ribbons for this but it also works on satin ribbon (you’ll just want to test new ribbons first to make sure they’re compatible with iron-on and the heat required to transfer iron-on—I’ve never had a problem with my ribbon melting, but I’d imagine lower quality ribbons could)
+- Plain/solid-colored ribbon, 1.5” or 2” wide: This is my favorite place to buy ribbon for wreaths!
+I love linen-type ribbons for this but it also works on satin ribbon (you’ll just want to test new ribbons first to make sure they’re compatible with iron-on and the heat required to transfer iron-on—I’ve never had a problem with my ribbon melting, but I’d imagine lower quality ribbons could)

 - Iron-on vinyl (I love using glitter iron-on for this, too!)